-Kavitha Mehta is a native of Northcrest Indiana and attended Casa Montessori in the early 1980s.
+Kavitha Mehta is a native of Northwest Indiana and attended Casa Montessori in the early 1980s.
 She holds a bachelor’s degree in Finance from the Kelley School of Business at Indiana University with minors in Spanish and Biology.
-Ms. Mehta worked in corporate finance at Procter and Gamble in Cincinnati, Ohio, where she held various forecasting and analysis positions with such brands as Iams, Vicks, and Crest.
-In 2008, Ms. Mehta earned her AMI Primary diploma at the Washington Montessori Institute and a Masters in Montessori Education at Loyola University Maryland.
+Kavitha worked in corporate finance at Procter and Gamble in Cincinnati, Ohio, where she held various forecasting and analysis positions with such brands as Iams, Vicks, and Crest.
+In 2008, Kavitha earned her AMI Primary diploma at the Washington Montessori Institute and a Masters in Montessori Education at Loyola University Maryland.
 She was a Primary guide for eight years and is the founder and Head of School of Northcrest Montessori in Clarksville, Maryland.
-Ms. Mehta lives in Maryland with her husband Nick and her children Lara and Dilan, both of whom were Montessori students.
+She also serves on the board of the Montessori Schools of Maryland.
+Kavitha lives in Maryland with her husband Nick and her children Lara and Dilan, both of whom were Montessori students.

 Sailini founded Fiore Montessori along with her husband, Sandeep Lohia, in 2010.
 The school became accredited by the AMI USA (Association of Montessori Internationale) as a committed practitioner of the authentic Montessori accreditation standards.
 She is trained as an AMI Montessori Primary Guide and has over 8 years of experience working with children ages 3 – 6.
 Sailini holds a M.B.A. in Finance and B.S. in Commerce.
 In a previous life, Sailini worked as a Business Director for Capital One.
 She and her husband have two sons, ages 10 and 12, and live in Vienna, VA.
 She is a committed Iyengar Yoga student and enjoys playing Bridge.